“I Have Social Media Skills, But My Resume Isn’t Getting Me the Job”

 Social media isn’t just about broadcasting—it’s about conversations.
 A Social Media Manager:

-- Responds to comments, messages, and customer inquiries
+- Respond to comments, messages, and customer inquiries

 - Engages with followers to build a loyal community